dfelinto/blender-manual/manual/editors/text_editor.rst

 Save As :kbd:`Shift-Ctrl-Alt-S`.
-   Saves text as a new text file, a :doc:`File Browser </editors/file_browser>` is opened to select the directory to save the file along with giving the file a name / file extension.
+   Saves text as a new text file, a :doc:`File Browser </editors/file_browser>` is opened to select the directory to save the file along with giving the file a name and file extension.
 Register
-   Run the text data-block as a Python script on loading the blend file.
+   Run the text data-block as a Python script on loading the blend-file.
    Read more about the registration of Python modules in `API documentation <https://docs.blender.org/api/current/info_overview.html#registration>`__.
 Live Edit